andyhasit/ratherdry/README.md

 ### IndexedDB versioning

 IndexedDB has a built in versioning and upgrade system, although it is a bit clunky to use.
-Superdry makes this easy and hides the details, all you need to do is pass a schema object instead of a function to the Database constructor:
+Ratherdry makes this easy and hides the details, all you need to do is pass a schema object instead of a function to the Database constructor:

 ```javascript
 import {Database, schema} from 'ratherdry';